ekxide/iceoryx2-book/source/getting-started/blackboard.md

 With the blackboard pattern, all key-value pairs must be defined when the service is created.
 Unlike publish-subscribe, you cannot announce a key without providing a value.
-That means exactly one process is responsible for creating the service and initializing default values.
-All other processes simply open the service later.
+That means exactly one participant is responsible for creating the service and initializing default values.
+All other participants simply open the service later.

 We now create a blackboard with two settings: